 Sam's Mother

-One of the most successful courtesans in Rifthold.
+Sam's Mother was one of the most successful courtesans in Rifthold.
 She wanted her son to be trained as an assassin after her death.

 Benzo Doneval